 Grilling Steak – Why You Need to Do It!

-Steaks on the grill really is the bee’s knees.
-They’re juicy, tender, and that charred flavor on the outside; you just can’t beat it!
+I can almost taste this steak through the screen.
+Steak on the grill is truly the bee’s knees and my personal favorite way to cook steak.
+It always comes out so juicy and tender, and it has that charred flavor on the outside; you just can’t beat it!

 Why make this grilled steak recipe?